publitas/docs/source/rest-v2.md

 ### Authentication

 Our public API requires an API key, sent in the headers in the form of `'Authorization': "ApiKey <api_key>"`.
 Contact our [support team](mailto:support@publitas.com) to request an API key.
-For convenience, we also allow sending it as a `api_key` query param and sending HTTP based authorization with the `api` user and your API key as password.
+We also allow HTTP based authorization with the `api` user and your API key as password.

 ### Formats